-In 2016, 28 per cent of the Gold Coast population were born overseas with 12 per cent of those from a non-English speaking country.
-On the Gold Coast, 12 per cent speak a language at home other than English.
+In 2016, 28% of the Gold Coast population were born overseas, with 12% of those migrating from a non-English speaking country.
+On the Gold Coast, 12% speak a language at home other than English.
 Within the Gold Coast, Southport, Surfers Paradise, Gold Coast north, and Robina have the greatest number of people who do not speak English well or at all.
-The most common non-English languages spoken at home for the Gold Coast were Chinese languages (2.3 per cent), Japanese (1 per cent) and Indo Aryan languages (0.9 per cent).
+The most common non-English languages spoken at home for the Gold Coast were Chinese (2.3%), Japanese (1%) and Indo Aryan languages (0.9%).

 Language barriers may hinder an individual's access to health services.
 It can also have an impact on employment, which has broader socioeconomic implications.
-Gold Coast Health data indicates an increase in the number of requests for interpreter services across the health service from 2016 to 2017 with interpreter bookings for mental health almost doubling14.
+Gold Coast Health data indicates an increase in the number of requests for interpreter services across the health service from 2016 to 2017 with interpreter bookings for mental health almost doubling13.